 Allow time for the new plaster to dry thoroughly before tiling.

 Don’t try to tile over old wallpaper.
-It must be removed, and any smooth or shiny surfaces should be scratched with a knife and/or course sand/wet and dry paper so the adhesive has something to ‘key’ to.
+It must be removed, and any smooth or shiny surfaces should be scratched with a knife and/or coarse sand/wet and dry paper so the adhesive has something to ‘key’ to.
+Check out my article on how to prepare interior walls before decorating.

 Tools required to tile a wall